ratschlab/secedo-evaluation/varsim/README.md

 Tweak the [create_genomes.sh](https://github.com/ratschlab/secedo-evaluation/blob/main/varsim/create_genomes.sh) script to your needs.
 This script uses the GRCH38 reference genome, common variations from dbSNP and cancer mutations from the Cosmic database to create the healthy and tumor cells.
-The script will generate the fasta files and the ground truth VCF files for the healthy and tumor genomes.

 ## Generate reads, align reads, create pileups and clustering
 The `clustering.sh` script does all of the steps above.
 Edit it and tweak it to your needs.
 Usage: